Sir William Congreve, 1st Baronet: Military career

+Congreve's formative military experience came as a lieutenant firework in Canada during the Seven Years' War (1756-63), which convinced him of the need to train the artillery how to manoeuvre heavy ordnance in difficult conditions.
+This battlefield experience would directly shape his later establishment of the Royal Military Repository.

 By 1778 Congreve had obtained the rank of Captain and was appointed Superintendent of Military Machines.
 He worked out of Woolwich where he had the resources to train artillerymen.
 Sir William advocated government-run gunpowder mills, arguing that the privately owned concerns "have had such a prodigious profit allowed them" and yet the merchants left the job in the hands of "artful but ignorant Foremen, who probably made a very considerable profit by their Masters' inattention".
 As during the Seven Years' War England had become increasingly concerned about the low standard of their gunpowder, the government was convinced to purchase an additional set of powder mills instead of farming out production to powder merchants.
 The Faversham Mill was purchased in 1759, followed by Waltham Abbey in 1787 and Ballincollig in 1804.

 Sir William became the deputy comptroller of the Woolwich Royal Laboratory in 1783, with control over the Faversham and Waltham Abbey mills.
+In January 1784, the 3rd Duke of Richmond became Master-General of the Ordnance, making him Congreve's superior officer and overseeing his work at Woolwich until Richmond's dismissal in 1795.
 In 1789, then-Major Congreve was appointed as comptroller.
 Author Brenda Buchanan asserts, that during his time in these positions, he oversaw three major changes in the manufacturing of gunpowder, being "the substitution of edge runner mills for stamping mills ..., the production of charcoal by low-temperature distillation in closed iron cylinders, and the employment of screw presses for compacting powder into cakes."
 In this role he also implemented the manufacture of two different kinds of powder, one for muskets and one for canons.
 Congreve believed that the different powders led to an increase in ballistic force.
 However Steele and Doorland have suggested that the perceived increase in strength may have come from better quality construction materials.

 Congreve oversaw the establishment of two new facilities at Portsmouth and Plymouth which were dedicated to revitalizing damp or lumpy powder, as the procedure for fixing such issues was quicker than the process for making new powder.
 This resulted in an improved method of extracting saltpetre and consequently higher quality gunpowder.